MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 You will use these files if you are using the declarative approach to developing your bot, and you will need to add a reference to this recognizer in your adaptive dialogs `.dialog` file.
 In the following example the `"recognizer": "RootDialog.qna"` is looking for the recognizer that is defined in the file **RootDialog.qna.dialog**:

  ![How to reference a recognizer in a .dialog file](./media/adaptive-dialogs/how-to-reference-the-qna-recognizer-in-dialog-file.png)

-This will configure your recognizer to a QnAMakerRecognizer("RootDialog.en-us.qna") which internally will use your memory settings.qna.xxx to bind to the correct `.dialog` file for your model and runtime environment.

 See [Using declarative assets in adaptive dialogs][declarative] for more information.